 Will change be of a revolutionary nature, topple incumbents in the automotive and energy industries, and dramatically reshape the mobility and energy sector?
 Or will it be gradual and offer opportunities for companies—incumbents and new entrants—to adapt to changing technology, government policies, business models, and consumer behavior?

-Reinventing the Wheel (RTW): Mobility and Energy Future is a new IHS Markit service providing insight, analysis, and data to keep members ahead of the curve in understanding how regulations, technology, new business models, and consumers are impacting oil, energy demand, and the automotive industry plus its supply chain.
+The Mobility and Energy Future service provides insight, analysis, and data to keep members ahead of the curve in understanding how regulations, technology, new business models, and consumers are impacting oil, energy demand, and the automotive industry plus its supply chain.

 The Big Questions

-Among the big questions addressed by RTW: Mobility and Energy Future are:
+Among the big questions addressed by Mobility and Energy Future are:

 - How will electric cars and fuel economy standards impact oil demand?